xfl03/Spigot-RightClickHarvest/README.md

 * Harvesting with a right click, where the seeds gets planted automatical.
 * When you harvest with right click, there is the arm swing animation and block break sound / nether warts breaking sound.
-* The drops are the default drops, minus one seed / Carrot/Potatoes/ Nether Warts / Cocao_bean.
+* The drops are the default drops, minus one seed / Carrot / Potatoes / Nether Warts / Cocoa Bean.
 * No nasty seed planting anymore.
 Yeah
 * Does Work with Fortune

 ## Works only with:
-Wheat, Carrots, Potatoes, Beetroots, Nether Warts and Cocoa when you have an Axe in mainhaind
+Wheat, Carrots, Potatoes, Beetroots, Nether Warts and Cocoa when you have an Axe in main hand

 ## Planned features:
 Add a Config